tommyblue/huawei-health-to-gpx/README.md

 - Connect the phone to the pc using a USB cable.
 When prompted on the phone, authorize the pc to access data.
 - If you can see the phone as an external memory (like on Linux) navigate to `/HuaweiBackup/backupFiles/<backup folder>/` and copy `com.huawei.health.db` to your computer.
 If you can't find the `.db` file but you find the `com.huawei.health.tar` file, than you should use [Huawei TCX Converter](https://github.com/aricooperdavis/Huawei-TCX-Converter).
 - If you're on a Mac you need to install the [HiSuite app](https://consumer.huawei.com/en/support/hisuite/) and use it to access the SD card on the phone.
 Then follow the same instructions as the point above.

+### Note

+For some reason if your wearable loses the GPS signal at the end of the record, the outputted dump doesn't contain GPS data, although the Health app can still show the track.
+This happen at least on the Band 3 Pro.

+The fact that the Health app shows the GPS track let me suspect data is still somewhere, but I didn't find a way to get it :/

 ## How to build and install